I'm a member

 Pelvic congestion syndrome is a condition of chronic pelvic pain of variable location and intensity, which is associated with dyspareunia and postcoital pain and aggravated by standing.
 The syndrome occurs during the reproductive years, and pain is often greater before or during menses.
 The underlying etiology is thought to be related to varices of the ovarian veins, leading to pelvic congestion.
 As there are many etiologies of chronic pelvic pain, the pelvic congestion syndrome is often a diagnosis of exclusion, with the identification of varices using a variety of imaging methods, such as magnetic resonance imaging (MRI), computed tomography (CT) scanning, or contrast venography.
 For those who fail medical therapy with analgesics, surgical ligation of the ovarian vein has been considered.
 More recently, embolization therapy of the ovarian and internal iliac veins has been proposed.
 Vein embolization can be performed using a variety of materials including coils, glue and gel foam.

-Also, see the Occlusion of Uterine Arteries Using Transcatheter Embolization or Laparoscopic Occlusion to Treat Uterine Fibroids medical policy.
+Also, see the Occlusion of Uterine Arteries Using Transcatheter Embolization medical policy.

 POLICYEmbolization of the ovarian vein and internal iliac veins is considered investigational as a treatment of pelvic congestion syndrome.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.